rwalters/prime_patterns/chain_of_responsibility.md

 Our tests pass, since the `LessThanTwo` processor passes responsibility on to `IsEven` all on its own.

-## Finishing Up
+## Rinse and Repeat

-We repeat these steps until we end up with only two lines in `is_prime?`:
+We repeat these steps for the last two checks, ending up with only two lines in `is_prime?`:

 ```ruby
 class PrimeByChain